drAbreu/drAbreu/README.md

 - 👋 Hi, I’m @drAbreu

-- 👀 I am Astrophysicist and head of the CoE for Data Science and Innovation at Camelot MC AG.
-I am interested in applying deep learning techniques to problems.
-Mainly computer vision and NLP
+- 👀 I am an Astrophysicist that will join, as a machine learning developer, [EMBO: SourceData](https://sourcedata.embo.org/) on April 2022.

 - 🌱 I’m currently learning and improving my deep learnin and python stack.